theforeman/forklift/README.md

 echo -e "[foreman]\foreman.example.com" >> inventories/local_inventory
 ansible-playbook --inventory inventories/local_inventory -e group_name=foreman playbooks/foreman.yml
 ```
 Above you can see another example, at this moment, we have two groups in the `inventories/local_inventory` file.
-Using the extra vars, we can set the group that we would like to call, here we can see `foreman`, which means, only the server set on this group will be affected.
+Using the extra vars, we can set the group that we would like to call, here we can see `foreman`, which means, only the server set on this group will be affected, if you omit it, all hosts will be the standard.
 Also, the user vagrant will be used once it's defined as default remote user on `ansible.cfg` file.

 Other playbooks from playbooks/ directory can be used similarly, though some might need more variables and investigating their parameters is recommended first.